assamite/creamas/docs/source/create_sim.rst

 	sim = Simulation.create(agent_cls=agent_cls, n_agents=n_agents,agent_kwargs=agent_kwargs)

-2. You can create simulation with your own environment.
+2. You can create simulation with your own environment, which is automatically passed down to the agents at their initialization time.

 .. code-block:: python